- Academic Advising

 Various testing accommodations can be arranged.
-Center for Accessibility Resources encourages students to discuss with their instructors possible ways to arrange their testing accommodation.
+The Center for Accessibility Resources encourages students to discuss possible ways to arrange their testing accommodation with their instructors.
 Most students prefer to take their test in the Center for Accessibility Resources testing room.
 However, faculty can arrange with students to take their test at other locations, only if the accommodation requirements are fulfilled.
 Students who take their test with the class have the advantage of being able to ask questions and to learn about exam changes.
 Please be mindful of confidentiality of the students when making such arrangements.

 What if I am unable to accommodate the student?

 Requested accommodations must be provided.
 If you have concerns about your ability to provide certain accommodations, please contact the Center for Accessibility Resources or call 651-793-1549 immediately.